Access to Information Act

-Historical synopsis
+History

 By 1982, Australia, Denmark, the Netherlands, New Zealand, Sweden, and the U.S. (1966), had enacted modern Freedom of information legislation.
 Canada's Access to Information Act came into force in 1983, under the Pierre Trudeau government, permitting Canadians to retrieve information from government files, establishing what information could be accessed, mandating timelines for response.
 By the standards of that era, it came to be considered a model of good practice, having taken the implementation of the law more seriously than other countries.
 The Act created new offices staffed with trained professionals to manage the inflow of requests, and developed formal procedures to encourage prompt processing of requests.
 Furthermore, the Information Commissioner served as an easily accessible ombudsperson to arbitrate cases of possible maladministration.

 A complementary Privacy Act also came into force in 1983.
 The purpose of this Act was to extend the present laws of Canada that protect the privacy of individuals with respect to personal information about themselves held by a federal government institution and that provide individuals with a right of access to that information.
 It is a Crown copyright.
 This Act stipulates that complaints about possible violations of the Act may be reported to the Privacy Commissioner.

 In 1998, following the Somalia Affair, a clause was appended to the Act, making it a federal offence to destroy, falsify, or conceal public documents.

 Canadian access to information laws distinguish between access to records generally and access to records that contain personal information about the person making the request.
 Subject to exceptions, individuals have a right of access to records that contain their own personal information under the Privacy Act but the general public does not have a right of access to records that contain personal information about others under the Access to Information Act.

 From 1989 to 2008, requests made to the federal government were catalogued in the Coordination of Access to Information Requests System (CAIRS).
 Although CAIRS was not originally designed for public use, the information contained in the database generated substantial and continued public interest.
 Two non-governmental websites offered information from CAIRS to the public with a search facility.
 In April 2008, the Conservative government of Prime Minister Stephen Harper terminated the maintenance of this database.